colorstackorg/oyster/README.md

 - `core`: Nearly all of our business logic, including our database layer and more.
 Will eventually colocate feature-based UI next to its related business logic.
-- `core-ui`: Reusable UI components built in React.
 - `email-templates`: React-based email templates built with [Resend](https://resend.com).
 - `types`: Miscellaneous types shared across applications.
+- `ui`: Reusable UI components built in React.
 - `utils`: Reusable utility functions, such as `sleep`.

 ### CI Pipeline (GitHub Actions)